Demographics of Istanbul: Bulgarians

 Bulgarian newspapers in the late Ottoman period published in Constantinople were Makedoniya, Napredŭk or Napredǎk ("Progress"), Pravo, and Turtsiya; Johann Strauss, author of "A Constitution for a Multilingual Empire," described the last one as "probably a Bulgarian version of [the French-language paper] La Turquie."
+By the end of the 19th century, the Bulgarian population of Istanbul numbered between 40,000 and 50,000 people.

 Greeks

-Constantinople had a majority Greek population from the 8th century BCE through till the Ottoman conquest in 1453.
+Constantinople had a majority Greek population from the 8th century BCE until the Ottoman conquest in 1453.

 After 1453, there remained a group of prominent ethnic Greeks and/or people adopting Greek culture, the Phanariotes, based in the neighbourhood of Phanar, now Fener, in Fatih.
 About eleven families were a part of the Phanariotes.

-The city remained a centre of Greek cultural and political life, and Greeks were very present in the city.
+The city remained a centre of Greek cultural and political life, and Greeks were a visible presence in the city.
 According to the Ottoman census of 1893, Greeks made up almost 30% of the city's population, while accounting for 43% of the population in the suburbs.
 As the city was also home to significant Armenian, Catholic and Jewish minorities, there were more non-Muslims than Muslims in Istanbul, with Muslims making up 44% of the city's population in 1893.
 The Greek community also dominated the city's economy, owning 50% of the city's total production and distribution capital in 1915.
-In 1919, of the city's 1,173,670 inhabitants, 364,459 were Greeks (31%) and 449,114 were Turks (38%).
+In 1919, of the city's 1,173,670 inhabitants, 364,459 were Greek (31%) and 449,114 were Turk (38%).
+Because of considerable presence of other non-Muslim ethnic groups like Armenians (17%), Bulgarians (3%) and the Jews (4%) at the time, Muslims were a minority in the city.

-Because of events during the 20th century—including the Greek genocide, the 1923 population exchange between Greece and Turkey, a 1942 wealth tax, and the 1955 Istanbul riots—the Greek population, originally centered in Fener and Samatya, has decreased substantially.
+Because of events during the 20th century, the 1923 population exchange between Greece and Turkey, a 1942 wealth tax, and the 1955 Istanbul riots—the Greek population, originally centered in Fener and Samatya, has decreased substantially.

 At the start of the 21st century, Istanbul's Greek population numbered 3,000 (down from 260,000 out of 850,000 according to the Ottoman Census of 1910, and a peak of 350,000 in 1919).

-There is a Greek newspaper, Apoyevmatini.
+Even with these reduced numbers, there remains a Greek-language newspaper, Apoyevmatini, in active circulation.

 Jews

 The neighbourhood of Balat used to be home to a sizable Sephardi Jewish community, first formed after their expulsion from Spain in 1492.
+At the start of the World War I, there were 52,153 Jews (4%) in the city, which fell to 47,035 (7%) by 1927.
 Romaniotes and Ashkenazi Jews resided in Istanbul even before the Sephardim, but their proportion has since dwindled; today, 1 percent of Istanbul's Jews are Ashkenazi.
-In large part due to emigration to Israel, the Jewish population nationwide dropped from 100,000 in 1950 to 18,000 in 2005, with the majority of them living in either Istanbul or İzmir.
+In large part due to emigration to Israel, the Jewish population nationwide dropped from 100,000 in 1950 to 18,000 in 2005, with the majority living in either Istanbul or İzmir.
+As of 2022, the Jewish population in Turkey is around 14,500.